jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

   - **licensed market services** means those market services— (a) that are required to be licensed under Part 6; or (b) for which a person holds a licence under Part 6 (whether or not required to do so)
+  - **licensed NBDT** has the same meaning as in section 4(1) of the Non-bank Deposit Takers Act 2013
   - **limited disclosure document** or , in relation to an offer referred to in clause 26(1) of Schedule 1, means a limited disclosure document for the offer required by regulations made for the purposes of that clause
   - **listed issuer** means—
     (a) a person that is a party to a listing agreement with a licensed market operator in relation to a licensed market (and includes a licensed market operator that has financial products quoted on its own licensed market):
     (b) a person to which paragraph (a) previously applied, in respect of any action or event or circumstance to which this Act applied at that time
   - **listing rules** means the rules for a financial product market that deal with the matters set out in section 328(3)﻿(a) to (e)
+  - **Lloyd’s** means the society of that name incorporated by the Imperial Act known as the Lloyd’s Act 1871
+  - **Lloyd’s managing agent** means a person who has the permission of Lloyd’s to manage 1 or more syndicates and carry on underwriting and other functions on behalf of 1 or more Lloyd’s underwriters
+  - **Lloyd’s underwriter** means an underwriting member of Lloyd’s that is treated as being a licensed insurer under section 204 of the Insurance (Prudential Supervision) Act 2010
   - **local authority** has the meaning set out in section 5(1) of the Local Government Act 2002 (and see also section 8 of the Local Government Borrowing Act 2011)
   - **managed investment product** has the meaning set out in section 8(3)
   - **managed investment scheme** has the meaning set out in section 9